cocolabs/pz-zdoc/README.md

 ## Discussion

-- Chat about ZomboidDoc on [Discord](https://discord.gg/P634g4gjka) - feel free to join if you have any problems, questions or suggestions regarding the project, or just want to talk about Project Zomboid modding in general.
+- Feel free to [open a ticket](https://github.com/yooksi/pz-zdoc/issues/new) if you have any problems, questions or suggestions regarding the project.
-- Chat about anything related to Project Zomboid on [Discord](https://discord.gg/PmDeBy5e).
+- You are also welcome to join us on [Discord](https://discord.gg/vCeydWCbd9) to talk about Project Zomboid modding and follow community projects.

 ## Credits